 In certain circumstances the Council provides support to parents/carers for the purchase of school wear.
+This now includes nursery children aged 3 and 4 years old.

 Applications can be made online at www.southlanarkshire.gov.uk.
 If you are required to submit evidence of your Tax Credit income it is important that a copy of this evidence is attached to your online application.
 Should you require further information or you are unable to submit an application online then please contact the helpline number 0303 123 1011 (option 5).